Paul has had a passion for travel most of his life. He has traveled in North America as well as East and Southeast Asia.

 Within the United States, I made my first trips to the Smokey Mountains in Tennessee and also to New Orleans.

-My government travel saw me visiting Salt Lake City 2000-2002.
+My government travel saw me visiting Salt Lake City from 2000 to 2002.
 While there on my free weekends, I was able to drive to Yellowstone Park, the North and South Rim of the Grand Canyon, and also Las Vegas.

 For international travel, the government sent me to Thailand for a three-year tour of duty.